ericli21/ec535-multi-mp3/README.md

 After taking these steps, we verified that we were able to play song by running the following command on the command line:

 > root@gumstix-custom-verdex:~$ madplay 10.mp3 -r 44100 --output=wave:- | aplay -D D80_Speaker

+### Project Use

+To use our project, follow the setup procedure above, and enter the following into the Gumstix terminal to start QT execution:

+> ./Ui -qws